On this page

 The Lifetime ISA was created in 2017 to combine ISA tax-free growth with a 25% government bonus on contributions, but only for two specific purposes: a first home up to £450,000, or retirement after age 60.
 The investment menu inside a LISA is restricted by HMRC’s stocks-and-shares ISA rules — broadly, FCA-regulated funds, listed shares, investment trusts, ETFs and corporate bonds.

 Physical gold is not on this list.
 There is no LISA wrapper available from any UK provider that holds physical Sovereigns or Britannias.
-The closest you can get is a gold ETC (exchange-traded commodity) listed on the London Stock Exchange — for example iShares Physical Gold (SGLN) or Invesco Physical Gold (SGLD) — held inside a stocks-and-shares LISA at a platform that allows ETC investments (AJ Bell, Hargreaves Lansdown, Interactive Investor all support this).
+The closest available route is a UK-listed gold ETC (exchange-traded commodity) held inside a stocks-and-shares LISA at a platform that supports ETC investments.
+The current set of UK-listed gold ETCs is set out factually on the ETC reference page; LISA-platform support varies by provider and should be checked on each platform’s ETF/ETC universe.

 LISA vs ISA vs SIPP for gold exposure